gargigamote/oops/README.md

-# Voting System
+# Voting System in C++
- ELection Voting System with 3 modules: election commissioner, users to vote and to generate a voter ID
+ ELection Voting System with 3 modules: election commissioner to count and calculate the result, users to vote and to generate a voter ID